dailystory/docs/articles/changelog/2020/august.md

 * initial check in for two factor auth support
 * bug shouldn't be able to go to a go to step in automation
 * set isStartTrigger to indicate that a trigger can only be used to start an automation
+* Ability to access an asset's sub-menu from within the campaign with ...

 ## August 5, 2020
 * wildcard url matching trigger